ssavi-ict/LeetCode-Which-Company/README.md

 ## CrackTech - Tech Interview Preparation (previously *CrackTech-LeetCode Company Tag, DSA Preparation*) helps you to prepare for your next tech interview

-Are you ?
+Are you?
 - Preparing for your technical interviews.
 - Looking for the **DSA questions** asked by companies like Microsoft, Google, Meta, Apple.
 - Looking for a list of **system design** contents
-- Looking for a list of **low level design** contents
+- Looking for a list of **low-level design** contents
 - Looking for a list of **test engineering** topics
 - Looking for a list of **behavioral** contents

-Then this extension can be a good friend of you.
+Then this extension can be a good friend to you.

 This extension is my effort to make your preparation one step better.
-I am continuously updating company information solely, you might not get company information for every single problem as you can find in Leetcode premium.
-I collect company information from different sources on the internet like blogs, job site, glassdoor etc. and update it in my database.
+I am continuously updating company information solely; you might not get company information for every single problem.
+I collect company information from different sources on the internet, like blogs, job sites, Glassdoor etc., and update it in my database.
 So in some cases, you might get **some more company information** than Leetcode provides.

 Install this extension/add-on and boost your prep.
 Wishing you all the very best in your journey.

 ------
 Access company information for all available problems from : <a href="https://ssavi-ict.github.io/LeetCode-Which-Company/" target="_blank">All Company Information</a>
 ------
-## How this extension is different from existing others -
+## How this extension is different from existing ones -

 - Regular updates on company information.
-- Addition of new company information for problems almost everyday.
+- Addition of new company information for problems almost every day.
-- Company based problem list at a glance.
+- Company-based problem list at a glance.
-- List of system design, low level design, test engineering, behavioral contents. [*New*]
+- List of system design, low-level design, test engineering, and behavioral contents. [*New*]
 - A pop-up window extension.
 No garbage, just the content you needed.
 - Flexible to LeetCode UI changes.
-So no downtime on your preparation.
+So, no downtime on your preparation.
-- Upcoming Contest Notification everyday.
+- Upcoming Contest Notification every day.
 Never miss a LeetCode contest now.
-- Next to solve suggestion for Easy, Medium, and Hard category.
+- Next to solve suggestions for the Easy, Medium, and Hard categories.
-- ✯ Notation to denote the recent companies who asked a question.
+- ✯ Notation to denote the recent companies that asked a question.
-- Backup URL if extension pop up fails to load company information. <a href="https://ssavi-ict.github.io/LeetCode-Which-Company/" target="_blank">Visit Here</a>
+- Backup URL if the extension pop-up fails to load company information. <a href="https://ssavi-ict.github.io/LeetCode-Which-Company/" target="_blank">Visit Here</a>
-- Ace your DSA Preparation by popular SDE sheets.
+- Ace your DSA Preparation with popular SDE sheets.
 Progress tracking overview. [*New*]
 - No data collection.

 ------